-- Medicaid-funded In-Home Services – Caregivers help with housekeeping, bill paying, meal preparation, medication management, bathing and other personal needs to a Medicaid-eligible person living in their own home.
-An individual may driecly employ a caregiver or they may opt to have the Medicaid office suggest or assign a caregiver agency.
-Contact the ADRC for more information.
+- Medicaid-funded In-Home Services – Caregivers help with bathing, toileting, eating and transferring as well as some housekeeping, bill paying, meal preparation, and medication management for a Medicaid-eligible person living in their own home.
+An individual may directly employ a caregiver or they may opt to use a caregiver agency.
+Contact the Medicaid office for more information.

 - Oregon Project Independence (OPI) – For seniors 60 years and older and adults ages 19-59 with physical disabilities.
 OPI provides in-home care to individuals who show a need to assist them in their activities of daily living whose income and resources fall within the eligibility criteria.
 OPI clients have a little too much income for Medicaid but are at risk of institutional placement without help.
 Contact the ADRC for more information.